 One reference to an Overseas Evercircular as CATS is found in August 1942 with one of WTTs unattributed quotes:

 ‘I’m the cat that walks by myself and all places are alike to me’.
 (It is Kipling)

 No ‘Crete’ or ‘Cats’ letters remain, it is not clear that they are the same.

 The groups are later described as ‘Lone Patrols’, a standing term for isolated Groups unable to participate in District events.

 See: Structure/ Sections/ Lone Scouts and Lone Patrols

-The Evercircular letters in the Cambridgeshire Collection are the only known copies.
+The Evercircular letters in the Cambridgeshire Collection were the only known copies.
 The envelope held within the library wrappings specifically states ‘Surviving Evercirculars’ and that they were ‘Circulated by members of the 23rd Cambridge Scouts serving in the Armed Forces between 1939 and 1944’.